 - Ask your doctor if the medication can help you control the potential long-term side effects of chronic conditions such as high blood pressure, osteoporosis, or high cholesterol.

 Smoking: An enemy of longevity

 If you want to live a long, healthy life, make sure you’re among the nonsmokers.
-Smoking contributes to heart disease, osteoporosis, emphysema and other chronic lung problems, and stroke.
-It makes breathing during exercise much harder and thus can make activity less enticing.
+Smoking contributes to heart disease, osteoporosis, emphysema, and other chronic lung problems, and stroke.
+It makes breathing during exercise much harder and thus can make the activity less enticing.
 It appears to compromise memory, too.

 Click here for Turning the tide on weight gain